Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Abstract

 \section{Abstract}

-Estimation of heterogeneous \textit{long-term} treatment effects (HLTEs) is widely used for personalized decision-making in marketing, economics, and medicine, where short-term randomized experiments are often combined with long-term observational data.
-However, HLTE estimation is challenging due to limited overlap in treatment or in observing long-term outcomes for certain subpopulations, which can lead to unstable HLTE estimates with large finite-sample variance.
-To address this challenge, we introduce the \textbf{LT-O-learners} (Long-Term Orthogonal Learners), a set of novel orthogonal learners for HLTE estimation.
-The learners are designed for the canonical HLTE setting that combines a short-term randomized dataset $\mathcal{D}_1$ with a long-term historical dataset $\mathcal{D}_2$.
-The key idea of our \methods is to \textit{retarget} the learning objective by introducing custom overlap weights that downweight samples with low overlap in treatment or in long-term observation.
-We show that the retargeted loss is equivalent to the weighted oracle loss and satisfies Neyman-orthogonality, which means our learners are robust to errors in the nuisance estimation.
-We further provide a general error bound for the \methods and give the conditions under which quasi-oracle rate can be achieved.
-Finally, our \methods are model-agnostic and can thus be instantiated with arbitrary machine learning models.
-We conduct empirical evaluations on synthetic and semi-synthetic benchmarks to confirm the theoretical properties of our \methods, especially the robustness in low-overlap settings.
-To the best of our knowledge, ours are the first orthogonal learners for HLTE estimation that are robust to low overlap that is common in long-term outcomes.
+Estimation of heterogeneous \textit{long-term} treatment effects (HLTEs) is relevant for personalized decision-making in marketing, economics, and medicine, where short-term observational datasets are often combined with long-term observational datasets.
+However, HLTE estimation is challenging due to limited overlap in treatment assignments or in long-term outcomes for certain subpopulations, which can lead to unstable HLTE estimates with large finite-sample variance.
+To address this challenge, we introduce the \textbf{LT-O-learners} (Long-Term Orthogonal Learners), a set of novel orthogonal learners for HLTE estimation in the canonical HLTE setting with surrogacy.
+The key idea of our \methods is to \textit{retarget} the loss via custom overlap weights that downweight low-overlap samples.
+We show that the retargeted loss recovers the true HLTE pointwise and satisfies Neyman-orthogonality.
+We further prove two key theoretical results: (i)~The nuisance error enters the error bound only through higher-order terms, which means our learners are robust to nuisance estimation error. (ii)~Under a linear function class, the retargeting effectively controls the asymptotic variance of the HLTE estimator via the overlap weights in low-overlap regimes.
+We conduct experiments on synthetic and real-world datasets to confirm the theoretical properties of our \methods, particularly robustness in low-overlap regimes.
+To our knowledge, ours are the first orthogonal learners for HLTE estimation robust to low overlap in long-term settings.